Jcorrieri/MIPS-Converter/README.md

 ## Installation

-Currently, you can find the .jar file of the application in /MIPS-Converter/out/artifacts/MIPS-Converter.jar
+Currently, you can find the .jar file of the application in the MIPS-Converter directory.

 ## Usage